kira1433/decentralized-fantasy-sports/README.md

 ### Steps to run code
 - First run `server.py`, this will initialize the blockchain with a genesis block.
 - Second run `matcher.py`, you can add one match to the match pool following the instructions.
 If you press 'Enter', the match will terminate and money will be redistributed.
+Run multiple such matcher.py codes on different terminals to add multiple active matches.
+Redistribution of money takes place based on the ratio of people who bet for either team.
 - Third run `runner.py`, you can create one user and bet on any of the matches in the match pool, you can view your balance as well.
-- Fourth run `miner.py`, you can mine all the current transactions and get a reward, you can view your balance as well.
+- Fourth run `miner.py`, you can mine all the current, unmined transactions and get a reward, you can view your balance as well.
 - Finally, exit from all the files and press 'Enter' in `server.py` to terminate the application.

+### Points to note
+- A miner cannot be a betting user.
+In our implementation, this implies that a miner user and a betting user cannot share the same username.
+- Ensure that all the bets on a particular match have been mined before the match ends.

+### Dependencies needed (pip install, unless stated otherwise)
+- hmac
+- hashlib
+- secrets
+- json

 ### Team Members
 2021A7PS0467H: Aashish Chandra K